vukovicpredrag/metricalo-api/README.md

 This Symfony project demonstrates integrating with Shift4 and ACI payment services through API endpoints and CLI commands.

+*some API functionalities may not be available due to lack of 3DS API endpoint validation.
 ## Requirements

 To set up and work with this application, ensure you have the following applications installed on your development machine: